GRAINS-Corn, soy turn up on U.S. export data, rallying from early declines

 Weekly export inspections data also lent support, with the USDA reporting 774,461 tonnes of U.S. corn and 2.075 million tonnes of soybeans inspected for export in the latest week, both above a range of trade expectations.

-Traders shrugged off early pressure tied to beneficial weekend rains in Brazil and outlooks for much-needed showers in Argentina's crop belt.
+Futures rallied from early declines tied to weekend rains in Brazil's crop belt and forecasts for much-needed showers in Argentina's crop belt.

 "We've had those (weather forecasts) come out and then not materialize.
 Until we see an end to some of the dryness down there, (traders) are going to be supporting this market," said Sherman Newlin, an analyst with Risk Management Commodities.